RafaelRodriguesFraga/dotnet-basekit-docs/Components/infra-sql.md

 }
 ```

 You have to add `modelBuilder.Ignore<Notification>()`, otherwise it will throw an error.
 In future releases this will be fixed.
-For fully usage of the `Infra.Sql` see the [Fully Usage Example](../../how-to-use/fully-example) or [Database Configuration](../../getting-started/database-configuration).
+For fully usage of the `Infra.Sql` see the [Fully Usage Example](../../how-to-use/fully-example) or [SQL Database Configuration](../configuration/sql-dabatase-config).

 Create a Write/Read Repository: